Virtual Machines

 • fill in the form on the next opened Create Virtual Machine window and click on the CREATE icon:

-• Name - set a name for the VM;
+• Name - specify a name for the virtual machine.

-• Source - choose the source which you want to use for VM creating: image, volume or snapshot;
+• Source - choose the source for creating the VM: image, volume, or snapshot;

-• Flavor - select the size for new VM;
+• Flavor - select the size of the VM (number of vCPUs and RAM);

-• Password - this field is necessary only for Windows VMs;come up with the root password (it must contain at least one Latin letter in upper case, one Latin letter in lower case, digit, special character, and must be at least 8 characters long);
+• Password - required for Windows VMs; come up with the root password (it must contain at least one Latin letter in upper case, one Latin letter in lower case, digit, special character, and must be at least 8 characters long);

 • Confirm password;

-• Networks - choose one or more networks;
+• Networks - select one or more networks to connect the VM to;

 • Firewalls - choose what collection of network access rules will control the traffic to this VM;